 First Tip for Padel Beginners – Learning Basic Positioning

-Learning your basic positioning play can help you to avoid some of the biggest mistakes made by padel beginners.
+Learning your basic positioning play can help you avoid some of the biggest mistakes made by padel beginners.
 No matter what training or background you have, by learning the right tips on positioning in matches your form is very likely to improve.

 - Avoid No Man’s Land – No man’s land in padel is obviously quite self-explanatory.
 It consists of the area of the court that no man – or player – ever wants to be.
 It is an area within the padel court situated between the white line and the net position.
 It is important to avoid this area as you allow yourself to become more vulnerable within the area and this is where you will likely lose a point, or several, due to opponents being able to exploit this area as it is tricky to defend and volley within no man’s land.

-- Run to the Net at the Correct Moment – Running to the net in padel opens you up into an excellent position to pressure your opponents with a combination of volleys, bandejas, smashes and a multitude of other aggressive shots.
+- Run to the Net at the Correct Moment – Running to the net in padel opens you up into an excellent position to pressure your opponents with a combination of volleys, bandejas, smashes, and a multitude of other aggressive shots.
 It is a common belief that 90% of all points in padel are won at the net.
-The best times to run to the net are after the serve, if your team lobs the opponent or if you hit the padel ball past the line.
+The best times to run to the net are after the serve, if your team lobs the opponent, or if you hit the padel ball past the line.

 Second Tip for Padel Beginners – Learn The Walls

 It can often be difficult to learn how to use the walls to your advantage when you begin to play padel, particularly for tennis enthusiasts.
-It is a natural instinct to run back with the ball rather than remaining where you are or in some cases moving forward.
+It is a natural instinct to run back with the ball rather than remain where you are or in some cases move forward.
 It is essential to learn the walls in padel to boost your skills.
 This is because the wall can be your friend, if you know how to use them correctly, and can help you to earn a number of points as you become a more advanced player.